boast-io/api-docs/source/index.html.md

 ---
 title: API Reference

-language_tabs: # must be one of https://git.io/vQNgJ
+# must be one of https://git.io/vQNgJ
+language_tabs:
-  - shell
+  - shell: cURL
   - ruby
-  - python
-  - javascript

 toc_footers:
   - <a href='#'>Sign Up for a Developer Key</a>